-The 2020 Genius Awards is Live: Here’s why you should consider entering
+The 2020 Genius Awards is Live: Here’s Why You Should Enter

 On March 6, the second to last day of the ANA Brand Masters Conference, an announcement was made with little fanfare to a much smaller-than-usual crowd: The 2020 Genius Awards competition for excellence in marketing analytics was open for entries.

 Perhaps you missed the memo.
 As we’ve heard a lot these days: you’re not alone.